Inquiry Question

 For more information about the concept of a species, refer to 'defining a species' and 'other species concept'.

-Key message: The continuity of living things on Earth depends on the maintenance of biological species.
+Key message: The continuity of living things on Earth depends on maintaining biological species.
 Both asexual and sexual reproductive strategies seek to preserve the genetic identities of biological species.

 Asexual vs sexual reproduction